 Those of us in the TTC and loss community know this and support others relentlessly so that they don’t feel alone.
 We share our stories, successful and unsuccessful, we share all the rollercoaster of emotions – anger, frustration, sadness, envy, hopelessness, depressions, anxiety, hope, excitement, grief – we send virtual hugs when someone is having a down moment so they know we are thinking about them and that we care.
 A lot.

 But the wider world outside of this community need to know these statistics, need to know our stories, need to know how it feels to live with infertility and that they, without a doubt, know someone who has been or is still affected by infertility.
 And this is why @resolve founded the #NIAW movement, whose mission is to empower you and change the conversation around infertility.
 It won’t happen overnight but every action, even the tiny ones, together will make an impact.

 I am one of the lucky ones as every day I see my miracle donor egg rainbow baby, and I don’t want her or any of her friends, if they are affected by infertility when they’re older, to have to deal with the stigma and shame around today.
 And this is why I talk about my story to anyone who’ll listen and why I support this community.

 So, my gift to you this #NIAW2021 is a FREE copy of my ebook ‘This is Trying to Conceive; real-life experiences from the TTC community’ – I started giving away 10,000 copies in NFAW2020.
 In the book, there are over 30 true and inspiring stories from infertility warriors around the world.

-To get your copy, click here: Free Ebook – MFS Books Lots of love Sheila xx
+To get your copy, click here: Free Ebook – MFS Books or buy my books on Amazon.
+Lots of love Sheila xx